J. James Exon: Governor of Nebraska (1971–1979)

-Exon's first bid for public office was his successful campaign for Governor of Nebraska, defeating incumbent Republican Norbert Tiemann.
+Exon's first bid for public office was his successful campaign for Governor of Nebraska in 1970, defeating incumbent Republican Norbert Tiemann.
 The term of the governor had been extended to four years beginning with Tiemann's win in 1966.
-Exon was re-elected in a landslide in 1974, becoming the first person to serve eight years as Nebraska Governor.
+Exon was re-elected in a landslide in 1974, becoming the first person to serve eight years as Nebraska governor.

 His repeated vetoes of the legislature's spending programs earned Exon the reputation as a fiscal conservative.
 He vetoed 141 bills in his final seven years as governor or an average of 20 a year.

-Exon was opposed to gay rights.
+Exon opposed gay rights.
 As a candidate for governor, he voiced his opposition to a 'homophile studies' class at the University of Nebraska–Lincoln, taught by Louis Crompton.
 As governor, Exon vetoed the legalization of gay sex in 1977, expressing opposition to "perverts, homos, and gays."
 The legislature overrode his veto, and Nebraska became among the first states to legalize same-sex intercourse.